-Often there are ways to simplify the work and reduce the number of items being prepared.
+Often there are ways to simplify the work and/or reduce the item list.
 Let me know your budget and we can go from there.

 Can you write the text?

-My written English is very good, and working as a designer I’ve written extensively, including product descriptions, small copy, taster notes, liner notes, legal documents, blog posts and magazine articles.
-If your project requires written content we can discuss an appropriate copywriter fee.
+I have written product descriptions, liner notes, legal documents, small print, blog posts, magazine articles, and academic writing at Postgraduate level.
+If your project requires written content we can discuss an appropriate writing fee.

 Can we collaborate?